 Springfield is home to several high schools and colleges.
 The lone university in town, University of Illinois-Springfield (UIS), is a public university that offers 27 undergraduate programs, 20 master’s programs, and a doctorate program in public administration.
 The university’s enrollment is roughly 5,700.
 Lincoln Land Community College (LLCC) has a branch in Springfield as well as in Beardstown, Jacksonville, Litchfield, and Taylorville.
 The college offers general education classes, certifications, and Associate programs.

-The local school district is District 186 and it features three public high schools (Lanphier, Springfield High, and Springfield Southeast) as well as five middle schools (Franklin, Grant, Jefferson, Lincoln, and Washington).
+The local school district is District 186 and it features three public high schools (Lanphier, Springfield, and Springfield-Southeast) as well as five middle schools (Franklin, Grant, Jefferson, Lincoln, and Washington).
 Private schools in the area include Sacred Heart Griffin, Calvary Academy, and Lutheran High.

 Sports in the capital city have largely centered around baseball, as Springfield was the home of the St. Louis Cardinals AAA affiliate from 1978-1982.
 In addition to the Cardinals, there have also been the Springfield Browns, Capitals, Rifles, Sallies, and Sultans who have graced the Land of Lincoln with baseball.
-Most recently, the Springfield Sliders have been the face of baseball, having began play during the 2008 United States Prospects League season.
+Most recently, the Springfield Sliders have been the face of baseball, having began play during the 2008 Prospects League season.
+They are currently one of 16 teams in the college wooden bat summer league that has teams in Illinois, Iowa, Ohio, Pennsylvania, and West Virginia.

 The Springfield Stallions, a short lived indoor football team, still stand as the only professional football team to have played in Springfield.
 While the Capital City Outlaws have been a proven force in the area for those looking to continue their passion for football, it’s considered semi-pro and the players are not paid.